Best Practices

 1. Communicate clearly

-No matter what kind of policy you create, clarity and communication are key.
-It’s important to state your cancellation terms in your event listing—this will protect your relationships and ensure that registrants and exhibitors are not surprised or confused if you cannot offer them a full refund.
-Then, restate your terms in the confirmation email that your clients will receive after registering.
+No matter what kind of cancellation policy you create, clarity and communication are key.
+It’s important to state your cancellation terms on your event website and during the registration process.
+Then, restate your terms in the confirmation email sent to registered attendees.
+Being clear and forthcoming helps to protect your relationships and ensure that registrants and exhibitors are not surprised if they must cancel and do not necessarily receive a full refund.

 When writing your cancellation policy, ask yourself these crucial questions:

-Do you need to create different policies for fees for registrants and exhibitors?
+Do you need to create different policies for fees for registrants, sponsors, and exhibitors?

-How far in advance of the event start date would you like registrants to inform you of their cancellations?
+How far before the event do attendees need to inform you of their cancellations?

-24 days?
+Can registrants to contact you 24 days before to cancel?
 72 hours?
 A week?
-Think about your contracts and commitments with the venue and vendors, and base your policy for attendees on your own deadlines.
+Think about your contracts and commitments with the venue and vendors, and base your cancellation policy on your own deadlines.

-To create the best policy and prevent future cancellations, it’s important to understand why people cancel.
-Start tracking cancellations and see if there are trends.
-Are registrants canceling last minute, or months in advance?
-If your registrants and exhibitors cancel primarily because of unanticipated circumstances, then a more punitive policy will only upset them.
-If you’re getting cancellations because your registrants were unable to accommodate the date in their schedule, then it’s worth your time to evaluate your communication strategy with clients.
+Finally, to create the best policy and prevent future cancellations, it’s important to understand why people cancel.
+Always track cancellations and their reasons, and see if there are trends.
+Are registrants canceling last-minute, or months in advance?
+If your registrants and exhibitors cancel primarily because of unanticipated circumstances, then a more punitive policy will likely backfire.
+On the other hand, if you’re getting cancellations because your registrants were unable to accommodate the date in their schedule, you may need to re-evaluate your event communication strategy.
+Cancellation reasons can provide a range of valuable feedback that can serve to continually improve your events.